 Summer Programs for Lauralton Students

-Exciting new programs offered in summer 2014
+Programs offered in summer 2015

 Programs for Freshmen

 Physics FUNdamentals is a short, interactive summer program meant to serve as an introduction to or review of the necessary mathematical background and laboratory skills required of incoming Lauralton students.
 The program covers order of operations, unit conversions, and algebraic manipulation.
 Students get hands-on experience in proper laboratory technique and formal laboratory writing, including use of the required TI-84C Silver calculator and Microsoft Excel ® software used for graphical representation of data.
 This course offers a FUN learning experience that encourages trial and error, peer mentorship, and collaboration and personalized instruction.
-Download the Physics FUNdamentals overview to read more about this summer program and use the Physics FUNdamentals registration form to sign up now!
+Download the Physics FUNdamentals overview to read more about this summer program and use the Physics FUNdamentals registration form to register.

 The Grammar Zone

 The Grammar Zone is a one week summer seminar for incoming freshmen.
 Taught by a senior member of the Lauralton Hall English Department, The Grammar Zone reintroduces the basic rules of grammar, syntax, and mechanics in a fast-paced, fun, and innovative format.
 Detailed information is included in the program overview.
 Please use The Grammar Zone registration form to reserve your place.
-Please note: Session 2 (August 4 - 8, noon to 2 pm) is closed.

 Programs for Seniors